Case Files

 - Idaho Office of the Attorney General — Attorney General Labrador Commends Life Sentences for Bryan Kohberger

-- Bryan Kohberger pleaded guilty in 2025 to murdering four University of Idaho students.
+- ABC News — Bryan Kohberger seeks to withdraw guilty plea in University of Idaho murders

 If you need support.
 988 Suicide & Crisis Lifeline (call or text 988) · National Domestic Violence Hotline 1-800-799-7233 (text START to 88788) · RAINN 1-800-656-HOPE (4673).